zdg2102/Kickstopper/README.md

 * Replace project description field in project creation form with a rich text editor
 * System-generated email to user when their project either meets or fails to meet its funding goal
 * Add category featured projects with larger tiles
+* Give each project a default "no reward" reward tile that can be chosen
 * Automated Rake task to clear old Checkout objects after 7 days (for payments that were initiated but never completed)
+* Automated Rake task to clear SessionToken objects after 7 days (to avoid leaving user logged in permanently on a public computer, for example)